-Individual components exist within a tree of components, which can be multiple levels deep.
+Individual components exist within a tree, which can be multiple levels deep.
 All components have an address, which

-All roots exist within the Root Hub.
+All roots exist within a Root Hub.
 The root hub is a container for roots, but it is not itself a component.
 All roots are sand-boxed from each other – there is no way for any root or component within it to directly access another root or its components.
 Instead, the hub acts as a router to pass messages between different roots, local or remote.

 Ports & controls

 different roots ends with a control receiving a message.
 Controls have an address consisting of their component

-/audio/delay.time) – the dot syntax is a deliberate parallel with method calls.
+/video/capture.play) – the dot syntax is a deliberate parallel with method calls.

-and controls within the component editor window – note that many controls will have a corresponding port, and vice versa.
+and controls within the component editor window – note that many controls will have a corresponding port.